Jayman2000/jasons-nixos-config/README.md

 ### 3. Install NixOS

-Follow the instructions in NixOS’s Installation Instructions (there’re in the NixOS 22.05 Manual).
+Follow the instructions in NixOS’s Installation Instructions (there’re in the NixOS Manual).
 Each section in that manual is given a number like 1, 2.2 or 2.2.1.
 Bellow is a list of section numbers and any additional notes that I have for them:

 - (1) Download the minimal ISO image.
-Also download its SHA-256 file, but download it from a separate Tor Browser session. **Make sure that you download a 22.05 image** (as opposed to one for a later version).
+Also download its SHA-256 file, but download it from a separate Tor Browser session. **Make sure that you download an image for the correct version of NixOS** (the version that the machine-specific config depends on).

 - (2)
 	- If you’re installing NixOS on `jasonyundt.website.home.arpa`, then